ReproNim/reproschema-py/README.md

 ### Developer installation

-After you create a fork, you can clone and install repo in developer mode:
+Fork this repo to your own GitHub account, then clone and install your forked repo in the developer mode:

 ```
 git clone https://github.com/<your github>/reproschema-py.git
 cd reproschema-py
-pip install -e .[dev]
+pip install -e .
 ```
 #### Style
 This repo uses pre-commit to check styling.
 - Install pre-commit with pip: `pip install pre-commit`
 - In order to use it with the repository, you have to run `run pre-commit install` in the root directory the first time you use it.

-When pre-commit is used you may have to run git commit twice, since pre-commit may make additional changes to your code for styling and will not commit these changes by default.
+When pre-commit is used, you may have to run git commit twice, since pre-commit may make additional changes to your code for styling and will not commit these changes by default.